pydatasci-repos/pydatasci/README.md

 ---

 # Installation:
 Requires Python 3+.
-You will only need to do this the first time you use the package.
-Enter the following commands one-by-one and follow any instructions returned by the command prompt to resolve errors should they arise:
+You will only need to perform these steps the first time you use the package.

+Enter the following commands one-by-one and follow any instructions returned by the command prompt to resolve errors should they arise.

 _Starting from the command line:_
 ```bash